judka-uriel/uriel-book/uriel_en.md

-They are opposed by a handful of active evildoers, whose precise percentage cannot be determined, because they subjugate the silent indifferent majority — those who were slaves under tsars and remain slaves to this day: a passive mass of stall-kept animals expecting nothing from their master but fodder and going meekly to the slaughter.
+They are opposed by a handful of active evildoers, whose precise percentage cannot be determined, because they subjugate the silent indifferent majority — those who were slaves under czars and remain slaves to this day: a passive mass of stall-kept animals expecting nothing from their master but fodder and going meekly to the slaughter.
 And so, zombified by propaganda, they march in an unceasing stream